asgarovf/ethylene/docs/docs/hooks/useProvider.md

 # useProvider

-This hook helps you get Provider information from the state
+This hook helps you get Provider information from the state.

 ## Usage